Sonic-Geared/SM-Decomp-SpeedCaps/README.md

-# Max Control
+# Speed Caps
-Simple Mod that allows sonic's moveset to be customised freely
+Simple Mod that adds the Speed Cap & Air Speed Cap to the game